Faceithard is supported by readers. When you buy with our links, we may earn a commission. Learn more

 As mentioned above, newer HEPA filters may have antimicrobial functions or contain active carbon that traps odors and some chemical fumes.

-What are the disadvantages of HEPA filters?
+disadvantages of HEPA filters?

 Like anything else, HEPA filters also have some disadvantages.